 - 3 Tbsp fresh oregano, chopped

-- Melt tallow in the pressure cooker over medium heat.
+- Melt butter, ghee or coconut oil in the pressure cooker over medium heat.
 Add the onion, garlic and poblano pepper.
 Saute a few minutes, until onion is translucent and pepper has softened.
 Remove from pan and set aside.

-- In the pressure cooker again, add a bit more tallow.
+- In the pressure cooker again, add a bit more butter, ghee or coconut oil.
 Season the pork shoulder with sea salt and pepper and add to the pressure cooker.
 Sear a few minutes on each side.
 Then, add the onion mixture back to the pressure cooker, along with the green sauce and lime juice.

 - Secure the lid to the pressure cooker and bring to pressure, according to your pressure cooker directions.